HRMelo/masterCloudApps-containers-p1/README.md

 docker compose -f docker-compose-dev.yml
 ```

-This yml file is used to run auxiliary services as MongoDB, MySQL and RabbitMQ.
+This yml file is used to run auxiliary services like MongoDB, MySQL and RabbitMQ.
 These technologies are necessary for the
-deployment of the different services as they are using them.
+deployment of the different services due to they are using them.

-Once the services are up, you are able to run the different services with VS Code, supported by remote container
+Once the services are up, you are able to run the different services with VSCode, supported by remote container
 technology, as it was mentioned above.

-docker-compose.yml
-File used to deploy both the different services and the auxiliary services (MySQL, MongoDB and RabbitMQ).

 ##### **VOLUMES**

-Auxiliary services are using persistence folder to save data.
-In this way, every time an auxiliary services is re-run,
+Auxiliary services are using the persistence folder to save data.
+In this way, every time an auxiliary service is
-the data will be available as there was before the container was deleted.
+re-run, the data will be available as there were before the container was deleted.

 There are 3 folders for the different services.